 Chances are that whatever it is you are so busy doing, you’ve probably done it before.
 So quit building the house from scratch each time.

 Luckily, you are a smart and adaptable person, and you can learn by doing.
-I find that the best place to start is to delegate is simple, repetitive tasks.
-I love handing off projects like uploading videos.
-Formatting blog posts.
-Following up on failed credit card invoices.
-Stuff like that.
-Virtual Assistants are great for this.
+I find that the best place to start delegating is simple, repetitive tasks.
+I love handing off projects like uploading videos, formatting blog posts, following up on failed credit card invoices, etc. Virtual Assistants are great for this.